cekvenich/SNX/docs/README.md

-## #8: No more unit tests, no TDD, no BDD: Time for E2E testing with CI/CD
+## #9: No  unit tests, no TDD, no BDD: Time for E2E testing with CI/CD

 E2E is end to end testing, and it is better than our older methods.
 With E2E you automate the testing of the end point, in this case you test the ViewModel/API.
 If the ViewModel works, then everything integrates and everything must work!
 So in addition to stress/load testing of the server service, you must do ViewModel/API testing of Browser, Android and IOS.
 Also, you can still do some unit tests where you think they are needed, but it is no longer exposed to up to management, management will just check on E2E.